-Step 2: Getting Started
+Step 2: Get Started

 Step 3: Create Your Adoptive Family Profile

-Step 5: Complete the Adoption Home Study
+Step 4: Complete the Adoption Home Study

+When the expectant mother goes into labor, you’ll need to get to her as soon as possible so you can be there for the baby.
 The birth and post-birth experience is different for every adoption and depends heavily on the preferences of the birthparents and adoptive parents.
 Some birthmothers want to see and hold their baby and meet the adoptive family while others don’t want to do either.
 Some birthparents allow the adoptive parents in the delivery room while the baby is born, and some adoptive families don’t even arrive at the hospital until after the baby is born.

 The legal procedures required to finalize an adoption differ drastically from state to state.
 Some states have revocation periods and some don’t.
 Some adoptions are final after a few days and some aren’t final until months later.
 In any case, If the baby was not born in your home state, you will need to remain in the baby’s birth state until the proper paperwork is processed.
 This usually takes about 7–10 days.
 After that point, you can travel home with your new baby.
 Moving forward, you’ll be expected to honor the post-placement agreement you made with your baby’s birthmother.